noisyneuron/workshop-shaders/notes.md

 ---

-# 2-1.frag
+# File: *2-1.frag*

 The code answer is in this file — but try writing it out!

 Try clicking on one of the colors you have made (ie the `vec4` ) — you should see a color-picker appear.
 The editor is smart in recognizing what kind of variable you are dealing with, and gives you the appropriate controls.

 Can we create gradients instead of solid colors?
 Remember: The shader is executed for *each* pixel.
 Every pixel comes to the shader with different coordinates.

 ---

-# 2-2.frag
+# File: *2-2.frag*

 The same as the previous file, except with gradients and different colors.

 By having one component of the color depend on the `y` coordinate of the pixel, we get vertical gradients.

 ```
     vec4 color1 = vec4(normPos.y, .2, 0.4, 1.0);